-With the DirectMessageListenerContainer, you need to ensure that the connection factory is configured with a task executor that had sufficient threads to support your desired concurrency across all listener containers that use that factory.
-The default pool size is only five.
+With the DirectMessageListenerContainer, you need to ensure that the connection factory is configured with a task executor that has sufficient threads to support your desired concurrency across all listener containers that use that factory.
+The default pool size (at the time of writing) is Runtime.getRuntime().availableProcessors() \ 2.